bemasc/pseudorandom-ctls/draft-cpbs-pseudorandom-ctls.md

 ### Requirements

-* Protocol confusion attack resistance: Neither party has any influence over the bytes emitted by the other party.
 * Privacy: A third party without access to the template cannot tell whether two connections are using the same pseudorandom cTLS template, or two different pseudorandom cTLS templates.
 * Ossification risk: Every byte sent on the underlying transport is pseudorandom to an observer who does not know the cTLS template.
-* Efficiency: Zero size overhead and minimal CPU cost.
+* Efficiency: Zero size overhead and minimal CPU cost in the simplest case.
 Support for servers with many cTLS templates, when appropriately constructed.
+* Protocol confusion attack resistance: This attack assumes a malicious server or client that can coerce its peer into sending particular plaintext, in order to produce ciphertext that could be misinterpreted as a different protocol by a third party.
+This extension must enable each peer to ensure that its own output is unlikely to resemble any other protocol.

 ### Non-requirements